Yogesh0311/USB-drive-autintication-/README.md

 Your USB hardware signature cannot.

 ⚙️ How It Works (Super Simple)
-🔌 Step 1: Every USB Has a Unique Serial Number
+🔌 Step 1 — Unique USB Serial

-Fetched using a WMIC command.
+Every USB has a unique serial number (fetched using WMIC).

-🧠 Step 2: Python Script Checks Every Few Seconds
+🧠 Step 2 — Python Script Monitors Serial

-If the serial matches → ✔️ continue
+If serial matches → ✔️ continue

 If not → ❌ logoff instantly

-⚡ Step 3: System is secured automatically
+⚡ Step 3 — Auto Protection

 No human interaction needed.